-It is important to know that both eyes do not always lose vision at the same rate or at the same time.
-You can try to trick your brain by using two different contact lenses rather than using the same prescription.
+It’s important to know that both eyes do not always lose vision at the same rate or at the same time.
+Try to trick your brain by using two different contact lenses rather than using the same prescription.
 One lens can be for distance vision and the other for near vision.

-If your eye exam does not uncover any problems, you may only need to try lubricating drops to relieve dry eyes.
+If your eye exam does not uncover any problems, you might just need eye drops to soothe your eyes.
 Over-the-counter drops are available, or your doctor can write you a prescription.
-Again, talk to your eye doctor about the possibilities.

 Can Blurry Vision Be Prevented?

-In some cases blurry vision is inevitable.
-In most cases, however, blurry vision can be corrected or prevented.
-For example, wearing sunglasses will decrease sensitivity to light, which reduces the chance of developing temporary blurry vision.
-Also avoid drinking alcohol, which is known to alter vision.
+Blurry vision sometimes happens to the best of us.
+Most of the time, however, it can be corrected or prevented.
+For example, wearing sunglasses will decrease sensitivity to light.
+Or you can avoid drinking alcohol, which is known to alter vision.

 Regular eye examinations are extremely important, especially if you are over the age of 65, or if you have a health condition such as diabetes or high blood pressure.
-Use the following chart to see when you should schedule your next visit.
+The following chart will help you see when you should schedule your next visit.